xinaxu/AzureB2C_CustomEmailVerification/README.md

 #### VerifyCode
 Please refer to the code in [VerifyCode.csx](VerifyCode.csx).
 This will verify the code with the entry stored in the Azure Table storage and send back a verification token for future validation.
 The type of the function is anonymous.
 #### ValidateEmailVerification
 Please refer to the code in [ValidateEmailVerification.csx](ValidateEmailVerification.csx).
 This will be invoked by Azure AD B2C to validate the verified email using the verification token.
-We use anonymous authentication as an example and you may use other type for the function.
+The type of the function is Function and you need to save the access code.
 #### Enable CORS
 You also need to enable CORS for those Azure functions.
 Please refer to this [document](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#cors) for how to setup CORS.
 As an example, you can allow all origins by adding "\*" to the list.
 ### Setup Custom content
 Upload [custom_content.html](custom_content.html) to your blob storage and enable CORS and public access.
 See this [document](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-ui-customization) for more details.
+Note the Ajax request urls in the content need to match your Azure Function endpoints.
 ### Setup Custom policies
 Upload [TRUSTFRAMEWORKBASE.xml](TRUSTFRAMEWORKBASE.xml), [TRUSTFRAMEWORKEXTENSIONS.xml](TRUSTFRAMEWORKEXTENSIONS.xml), [CUSTOMEMAILSIGNUP.xml](CUSTOMEMAILSIGNUP.xml) to your B2C tenant.
-Note, some of the values in the policy file needs to be modified to your own values.
+Note, tenant name, Azure Function endpoints in the policy file needs to be modified to your own values.
 ### End to End Test
 Run the policy.
 If you've setup above correctly, you will see an example of email verification through SendGrid.